python/cpython/Doc/library/weakref.rst

 .. note::

-   If you create a finalizer object in a daemonic thread just as the program exits then there is the possibility that the finalizer does not get called at exit.
+   If you create a finalizer in a daemonic thread just as the program exits then there is the possibility that the finalizer does not get called at exit.
 However, in a daemonic thread :func:`atexit.register`, ``try: ... finally: ...`` and ``with: ...``